Floçka

 The Floçka also known as the "Gërzheta" is a nymph-like creature from Albanian paganism.
 They are described as inhabiting the lands near bodies of water such as lakes and islands in hidden parts of the mountains.
 The Floçka are said to have immense beauty.

 Name

 The name Floçka comes from the Albanian word for hair "flokë", with the name deriving from their very long hair.
 The name "Gërzhetë" used in some regions of Albania, with it deriving from the Albania word "gërshet" used to describe a hair style with two ponytails.
 Albanian poet Gjergj Fishta also refers to them as "Të Bukurat e Detit" (The beauties of the sea).

 In mythology

 Appearance and characteristics

 The Floçka are described as beautiful women with very long hair.
-They do not speak the Albanian language as oppose to other mythological creatures from Albanian paganism, however it can be taught to them.
+They do not speak the Albanian language as opposed to other mythological creatures from Albanian paganism, however it can be taught to them.
 According to Fishta, despite mostly residing in water, the Floçka's can also survive on land.
 They are usually depicted as bathing in hidden lakes or in seas.
 The Floçka's are also believed to serve as protectors of lakes and rivers.